 This might sound counter intuitive, but gathering your rsvps through the mail is way easier than doing it online.
 A physical rsvp card is hard to ignore.
 An email sitting in a flood of other emails asking guests to please, please, please rsvp is very easy to ignore.
 Plus, it’s just really fun to get those reply cards in your mailbox!

-We love Facebook messenger but it is not the place to thank Aunt Bea for the crystal vase.
-Of course you can send a note thanking your guests for coming to the wedding but please don’t forget to send a real, handwritten thank you card to each and every attendee.
+We love a good DM, but it is not the place to thank Aunt Bea for the crystal vase.
+Of course, you can send a note thanking your guests for coming to the wedding but please don’t forget to send a real, handwritten thank you card to each and every attendee.

 Q: What About Announcing Our Marriage Afterward?